Certified Mail 101: Everything You Need to Know About Certified Mail

 When a piece is sent with Certified Mail, the USPS maintains a record of delivery (which includes the recipient’s signature).
 If the mailer would like a copy of the recipient’s signature, Certified Mail can be paired with the Return Receipt or Electronic Return Receipt extra service.

 The hardcopy form used for sending certified mail is PS Form 3800.
 We’ll talk more about this form in the section on sending certified mail.
+Here’s what it looks like:

 Types of certified mail